 The Six-Day War was an extraordinary human drama.
 It swept up a generation of Israelis and Arabs whose children still cannot live peacefully in the world the war created.
 Today, Israel is the superpower of the region.
 It has nuclear weapons but has never been able to digest the land it swallowed in 1967.
 However big its army, it will never be at peace or feel secure until the future of this land is settled.

 Drawing on his experiences as the BBC's former Middle East correspondent, and building on extensive original research and interviews with some of the key participants, Jeremy Bowen uses his vast array of contacts to weave together a completely convincing and compelling account, hour by hour, of the 1967 war between Israel and Egypt, Jordan and Syria.
-As insightful as the best modern history writing and as gripping as fiction, this is a major debut by an author with superb media contacts.
+As insightful as the best modern history writing and as gripping as fiction, this is a deeply personal book.

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
 We will send you an email with instructions on how to redeem your free ebook, and associated terms.